Gifts That Reduce Your Taxes

 Life Insurance Policy Gift

 It’s not uncommon for people to have a life insurance policy that has outlasted its original purpose.
-If you do, you can use it (or a percentage of it) to reduce your taxes and create a gift that demonstrates your commitment and belief that TGen positively the future of health care through its research.
+If you do, you can use it (or a percentage of it) to reduce your taxes and create a gift that demonstrates your commitment and belief that TGen positively impacts the future of health care through its research.

 - Request a beneficiary designation form from your life insurance company and make TGen a full, partial or contingent beneficiary.